Why I am a registered Dietitian and Nutritionist.

 After I received my bachelor’s degree in Clinical Nutrition from U.C.
 Davis, I completed a Master’s of Public Health and a Dietetic Internship from California State University, Fresno where I was the Graduate Student of the Year in the Health Promotion program.

-I have served as a Legislative Ambassador for the California Academy of Nutrition and Dietetics- Central Valley District and am currently serving on the state board.
+I have served as a Legislative Ambassador for the California Academy of Nutrition and Dietetics- Central Valley District as well as their California Academy of Nutrition and Dietetics.
 I’m also a member of the Clovis Rotary.